7Block Labs

 Make your spec machine‑checkable: examples you can copy

-Below are spec snippets paired with code/test scaffolds that auditors can run without interpretation.
+Here are some handy spec snippets along with code/test scaffolds that auditors can easily run without needing to interpret them.

 A. Upgradeable contract with namespaced storage (UUPS + ERC‑7201)